imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_DISABLE_SHRINK_ON_LOAD`: when `true`, disables shrink-on-load for JPEG and WebP.
 Allows to process the whole image in linear colorspace but dramatically slows down resizing and increases memory usage when working with large images.
 * `IMGPROXY_STRIP_METADATA`: when `true`, imgproxy will strip all metadata (EXIF, IPTC, etc.) from JPEG and WebP output images.
 Default: `true`.
 * `IMGPROXY_STRIP_COLOR_PROFILE`: when `true`, imgproxy will transform the embedded color profile (ICC) to sRGB and remove it from the image.
 Otherwise, imgproxy will try to keep it as is.
 Default: `true`.
+* `IMGPROXY_AUTO_ROTATE`: when `true`, imgproxy will auto rotate images based on the EXIF Orientation parameter (if available in the image meta data).
+The orientation tag will be removed from the image anyway.
+Default: `true`.